tiup/tiup-sso-sdk-csharp/docs/README.md

 ## Below you can find code snippets whether you're using ASP.NET MVC or ASP.NET web forms.
 (From DotNetOpenAuth)
 # MVC
-The Sample Code is ASP.NET MVC.
+The Sample Code is In ASP.NET MVC.

 First step to create an OpenID logon for ASP.NET mvc is to implement a controller that controls the login flow.
 A sample of the login methods is provided below.